Date of Award

 Data for the qualitative research came from three different sources: researcher, insiders, and an outside expert.
 Abductive analysis of the three sources indicates that the participants were initiated into a new community practice that resulted in personal growth, strengthening of relationships, and the practice of virtues.
 Additional discoveries included significant insights concerning the participants’ motives and goals for growth, their interest in relationships, and the importance of training and structures associated with new practices in a congregational setting.
 In total, the project successfully initiated a group of influential members of the Carbondale Church of Christ into the practice of growth-focused relationships involving healthy accountability.

 This work is licensed under a Creative Commons Attribution 4.0 License.

 Shaffer, Stephen, "The Initiation of Growth-Focused Relationships Involving Healthy Accountability at the Carbondale Church of Christ" (2012).
-Doctor of Ministry Project/Theses.
+Doctor of Ministry Theses.
 2.

 Biblical Studies Commons, Christian Denominations and Sects Commons, Christianity Commons, Critical and Cultural Studies Commons, Ethics in Religion Commons, Leadership Studies Commons, Liturgy and Worship Commons, Missions and World Christianity Commons, Organizational Communication Commons, Practical Theology Commons, Religious Thought, Theology and Philosophy of Religion Commons, Rhetoric Commons, Speech and Rhetorical Studies Commons